kamil-chmiel/BarcodeScanner/README.md

 # BarcodeScanner
-Barcode Scanner for iOS and Android devices built with React Native
+Barcode Scanner for iOS and Android devices built with React Native using TypeScript and Expo.